Alberu/pokedex/README.md

 ### Credits

-This project was based on from the [React.JS Full Course](https://smoljames.com/roadmap)
+This project was based on the [React.JS Full Course by James McArthur](https://smoljames.com/roadmap)